 We see news stories everyday about children taken from an abusive home, or because of the tragic loss of a parent-to illness or violence or incarceration.
 Many children in the child welfare system lose their families, their rights and their hope.
 Join our fight to make sure they don’t and change child’s life today!
 Guardian ad Litem volunteers are central to fulfilling society’s most fundamental obligation by making sure that every child has a voice in court and a qualified compassionate adult fighting for them to have a safe and permanent home with the opportunity to thrive.

-Right here in Tampa Bay, almost 3,000 foster children are in front of the courts a year.
-At any given time, there are over 1,000 kids waiting to be appointed a volunteer advocate.
-By helping us support them you will not only change the life of one of the 1,000 children waiting for an advocate but also have a lasting impact in the future of our community.
+Right here in Tampa Bay, more than 3,000 foster children are in front of the courts a year.
+At any given time, there are over 1,500 kids waiting to be appointed a volunteer advocate.
+By helping us support them you will not only change the life of one of the 1,500 children waiting for an advocate but also have a lasting impact in the future of our community.

 Who Can Be a Guardian ad Litem Volunteer Child Advocate?

 Volunteers must be at least 21 years old, and have no record of a felony or judicial finding of guilt for a crime against persons, and no prior history of abuse or neglect of a child or adult.
 A GAL does not have to be a lawyer, counselor, therapist or parent.